ShepherdDev/person-history-follower/README.md

 change it right back, you probably don't care about that status change because it didn't really change.

+>Note: In the case of a value changing from `A to B to A` then
+>that change will be ignored.
+If it changes from
+>`A to B to C to A` then that will still match and be notified.
+>
+>Please keep this in mind when trying to test your settings.

 ### Examples

 These examples are not 100% real world.
 People do not Follow the